CTTDeveloperTeam/CTT-MNGUIDE/readme.md

-CryptoInvest- Taking masternodes investement game to next Level Shell script to install a CryptoInvest Masternode on a Linux server running Ubuntu 16.04.
+CryptoInvest- Taking masternodes investment game to next Level

+Shell script to install a CryptoInvest Masternode on a Linux server running Ubuntu 16.04.
 Use it on your own risk.

-VPS installation for version 1.0 wget https://github.com/CTTDeveloperTeam/CTTCoin/releases/download/v1.0/ctt-mn.sh && bash ctt-mn.sh
+VPS installation for version 1.0

+wget https://github.com/CTTDeveloperTeam/CTTCoin/releases/download/v1.0/ctt-mn.sh && bash ctt-mn.sh

 -------------------------------------------------------------------------------------------------------------------